Classifying phases protected by matrix product operator symmetries using matrix product states: Classification of phases

-In this section we focus on MPO algebras that correspond to physical symmetries of a Hamiltonian system.
+In this section we focus on MPO algebras that correspond to physical symmetries of a Hamiltonian.
 This situation naturally imposes some desired extra conditions on the MPO blocks.
-For example, the existence of a unique identity element, the notion of dual element, a pivotal structure, etc, which generalize the group case.
+For example, the existence of a unique identity element, the notion of a dual element, a pivotal structure, etc, which generalize the group case.
 The mathematical object capturing these properties is a fusion category \cite{etingof2017fusion}.
 Importantly, any fusion category corresponds to the representation theory of a (semisimple) weak Hopf algebra (WHA) \cite{ostrik2001module}.
-In Ref.\cite{molnar22}, the authors show what are the properties of MPO algebras that characterize $C^*$-WHA representations.
-In this work we define {\it symmetry} as follows:
+In Ref.\ \cite{molnar22}, the authors show what the properties of MPO algebras representing $C^*$-WHA are.
+Namely, the set of PBC MPO $\{ O_a \}$ is a representation of the fusion category $\mathcal{C}_\mathcal{A}$ characterized by the $F$-symbols of Eq.\ \eqref{Fsymbolsdef}.

-\begin{definition} The symmetry of a system is specified by a $C^*$-WHA, named $\mathcal{A}$, of the OBC MPO algebra from which the Hamiltonian is invariant. \end{definition}
+In this work we are interested in classifying systems with periodic boundary conditions that are symmetric under MPO representations of fusion categories, that is, the PBC MPOs $\{ O_a, a\in \mathcal{C} \}$.
+However, we still require that the corresponding MPOs form an algebra with arbitrary boundary conditions (equivalent to Eq.\ \eqref{fusiontensors}), so we define {\it symmetry} as follows:

+\begin{definition} We consider a Hamiltonian $H$ with PBC and a periodic boundary MPO representation of a fusion category $\{ O_a, a\in \mathcal{C} \}$ that satisfies Eq.\ \eqref{fusiontensors}, that is, a set of $F$-symbols can be defined.
+Then, we say that $H$ is symmetric under $\mathcal{C}$, characterized by the above considered class of the $F$-symbols, if $[H,O_a]=0 \ \forall a\in \mathcal{C}$. \end{definition}

-That is, we can only compare systems symmetric under the same $C^*$-WHA representation.
-We emphasize that the unitarity of the operators is not satisfied outside the group case.
-Our definition of symmetry is motivated by the fact that it reduces to regular SPT symmetry when considering group algebras.
-We remark that the choice of $\mathcal{A}$ fixes the ${F}$-symbols of the MPO.
-Importantly, two different $C^*$-WHA representations can share the same ${F}$-symbols.
-In particular, there are MPOs based on groups with trivial $3$-cocycle that are not onsite, see section \ref{sec:expexam}.
+That is, we can compare PBC Hamiltonians which are symmetric under the same fusion category but we allow these two MPOs to correspond to different $C^*$-WHA representations when arbitrary BC are considered (notice the equivalence between Eq.\ \eqref{algcond} and Eq.\ \eqref{fusiontensors}).
+We emphasize that the unitarity of the operators is not required and it would be satisfied only by on-site group representations.
+We remark that our definition of symmetry is broader than the standard SPT phase definition since we allow to compare on-site symmetries of groups with group-based MPOs having trivial $3$-cocycle (meaning they are not on-site as the ones constructed in section \ref{sec:expexam}).

-We are interested in gapped phases, in particular, in ground spaces that can be generated by MPS.
-As we mention in section \ref{sec:inter}, we define an a subspace generated by an MPS to be symmetric under an MPO algebra as follows:

-\begin{definition} An MPO characterized by a $C^*$-WHA $\mathcal{A}$ is a symmetry of an MPS with OBC if the subspace $\mathcal{S}$ generated by the MPS is invariant under the action of $\mathcal{A}$, see Eq\eqref{eq:compatible}. \end{definition}

-Then, if a $C^*$-WHA representation is a symmetry of a subspace generated by an MPS, a set of ${L}$-symbols can be defined satisfying the coupled pentagon equations \eqref{coupledpent}.